Derived category of coherent systems on curves and stability conditions: Introduction

 \subsection{Organization of the paper}

-In Section~\ref{sec D(T)}, we introduce generalized coherent systems and analyze their derived category.
+In Section~\ref{sec D(T)}, we introduce generalised coherent systems and analyse their derived category.
 Section~\ref{section tilt} establishes the existence of a real two-dimensional slice of stability conditions arising from the tilting construction.
 In Section~\ref{sec gluing}, we review the technique of gluing stability conditions with respect to a semiorthogonal decomposition and demonstrate their existence in our setting.
 In Section~\ref{sec main thm}, we study the open locus of the stability manifold and prove Theorem~\ref{thm-main-intro}.
 In Section~\ref{sec chamber dec}, we first describe the wall-and-chamber decomposition within the two-dimensional slice, and then study the large volume limit, recovering classical stability of coherent systems.
-Finally, in Section~\ref{sec second type}, we study the second open locus of the stability manifold and prove Theorem~\ref{theorem-intro-second gluing}.
+In Section~\ref{sec second type}, we study the second open locus of the stability manifold and prove Theorem~\ref{theorem-intro-second gluing}.
+Finally, in the appendix, we specialize to the case where $C$ is an elliptic curve and give a complete description of the locus of geometric stability conditions.